 CDC May Have Your Cellphone Data To Track COVID Compliance: Report

-The public health agency also used it to monitor social distancing, mask mandates, mandatory closures, mandatory school closures, vaccine campaigns and “social inequalities.”
+The public health agency also used it to monitor social distancing, mask mandates, mandatory business closures, mandatory school closures, vaccine campaigns and “social inequalities.”

 It’s not clear what social inequalities refers to.